-Sara Wolitzky is a documentary filmmaker who has spent over a decade as a creative and operational force behind thoughtful non-fiction programming.
-With McGee Media, she has been a key contributor to the AOL/PBS documentary series MAKERS, which chronicles the U.S. and global women’s movement and the stories of hundreds of female trailblazers.
-She produced the feature length, MAKERS: Once and For All and the PBS hour MAKERS: Women in Space.
-She served as a co-producer for the three-hour PBS documentary, MAKERS: Women Who Make America and as a founding producer for the award-winning digital platform, MAKERS.com.
+Producer — Sara Wolitzky is a documentary filmmaker who has spent over a decade as a creative and operational force behind thoughtful non-fiction programming.
+With McGee Media, she has been a key contributor to the documentary series MAKERS, which chronicles the U.S. and global women’s movement and the stories of hundreds of female trailblazers.
+She produced the feature-length MAKERS: Once and For All (Amazon/AOL), and the television hour MAKERS: Women in Space (PBS).
+She served as a co-producer for the three-hour documentary MAKERS: Women Who Make America (PBS) and as a founding producer for the award-winning digital platform, MAKERS.com, an Oath brand.
 She began her career at the startup television network Plum TV, where she produced and edited dozens of hours of unscripted programming on the arts, business, politics, food, and ideas and supervised branded content integration for Fortune 500 clients.
 She can be found with multiple hard drives on her at any given time.